vedanshthakkar/Epipolar-Stereopsis/README.md

 9. The rectified images are used to generate a disparity map.

+The code for all above steps can be found in Epilolar Stereopsis.py

 If you find and problems, please feel free to contact me on vedansh.thakkar@vanderbilt.edu